AEO Strategy Part 2: Platform Strategy and Running Experiments

 • How do I do X with Y?

-Here are three actions you can take to optimize your help center:
+Three actions to optimize your help center:

 Offsite: Reddit Optimization